adnanrhussain/HaarDetection/README.md

 ## About __OpenCV__
 [OpenCV](http://opencv.org/) (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision, developed by Intel, and now supported by Willow Garage and Itseez.
 It is free for use under the open source BSD license.
 The library is cross-platform.
 It focuses mainly on real-time image processing.

+### Haar Detection Parameters

+	- Scale Factor: Parameter specifying how much the image size is reduced at each image scale
+	- Minimum Neighbors: Parameter specifying how many neighbors each candidate rectangle should have to retain it
+	- Detection Type: If the Canny Pruning option is selected, the detector skips image regions that are unlikely to contain an object, reducing computational overhead and possibly eliminating some false detections
+	- Minimum Size: Minimum possible object size.
+Objects smaller than that are ignored
+	- Maximum Size: Maximum possible object size.
+Objects larger than that are ignored